The best way to keep agency customers happy is to avoid claims in the first place but, of course, that’s easier said than done.

 For highly sensitive workers’ comp claims, Banducci suggests checking in with the claims examiner weekly or at least every other week so there are no surprises.
 In claims, surprises can lead to unhappy insureds, claimants and agents.

-“As an example, if the claim is going to be reserved at over $10,000 in cost then the adjuster should immediately notify the employer and actually the broker and broker’s consultant so the employer is aware that this claim is escalating,” she says.
+“As an example, if the claim is going to be reserved at over $10,000 in cost then the adjuster should immediately notify the employer and actually the broker and broker’s consultant so the employer is aware that this claim is escalating and the brokerage team can intervene,” she says.
 If notified early enough, the employer and broker can work proactively with the claims examiner to make sure whatever is happening is fixed and that cost doesn’t escalate any further.

 Agents should take the time to find the right partners, including attorneys, with whom to build relationships.

 “At the time the business is placed with the carrier the broker should be specifying who they want their clients’ attorney to be should a claim become litigated,” Banducci says.
-“If your agency partners with a good one [defense firm], then you are going to get really good results for your clients once the claim is litigated.”
+“If your agency partners with a good one [defense firm], then you are going to get really good results for your clients should the claim become litigated.”

 In California, property/casualty claims tend to be less sensitive than highly-litigated workers’ compensation claims.
 Even so, Banducci says just as in workers’ comp claims, staying in contact with claims examiners is critical.
 “It’s still important to know your claims examiner.
 It’s still important to make sure you partner with the right partners.”